top of page

 I am a historian by training.
 I hold an MA in History from the University of Cambridge, an MSt in Literature and Arts and DPhil in History from the University of Oxford.
 My doctoral thesis, 'Art in Aristocracy in late Stuart England', researched aristocratic art patronage in the seventeenth and eighteenth centuries, taking in some of England's best-loved country houses, including Chatsworth, Petworth and Burghley.
 Alongside running 'Amy Lim Art & Antiques', I continue to research and publish as an academic art historian.
 My articles and essays have appeared in ApolloThe Georgian Group Journal, Art & the Country House, ed.
 Martin Postle (Paul Mellon Centre, 2020), Furniture History, First World War Studies and British Baroque: Power and Illusion, ed.
 Tabitha Barber (Tate Publishing, 2020).

-I am Curator of the Faringdon Collection at Buscot Park, Oxfordshire, and a curator at the Stanley Spencer Gallery, Cookham, where I curated 'Mind and Mortality: Stanley Spencer's Final Portraits' (March-October 2021).
-I am also a freelance researcher at Tate, researching women artists in Britain for a forthcoming exhibition.
+I am Curator of the Faringdon Collection at Buscot Park, Oxfordshire, an important and diverse collection of fine and decorative arts that is privately run within a National Trust country house.
+I am also a freelance researcher and curator, and am currently researching women artists in Britain for the forthcoming exhibition 'Now You See Us: Women Artists in Britain, 1520-1920', Tate Britain, 16 May-13 October 2024.
 Previously I worked on the exhibition 'British Baroque: Power and Illusion' (Tate Britain, February-March 2020), and in 2021 was a Junior Teaching Fellow at the Ashmolean Museum.
-I am a member of the Events Committee of the Furniture History Society.
+I am a volunteer curator at the Stanley Spencer Gallery, Cookham, where I curated 'Mind and Mortality: Stanley Spencer's Final Portraits' (March-October 2021) and 'Most Loved Works in the Stanley Spencer Gallery' (November 2022-March 2023).
+I am also a member of the Events Committee of the Furniture History Society.

-I am an accredited lecturer for the Arts Society, and have lectured for the University of Oxford, the Royal Academy of Arts, the National Trust and the Furniture History Society.
+I am an accredited lecturer for the Arts Society, and a tutor at the Oxford University Department for Continuing Education.
+I have also lectured for the Royal Academy of Arts, the National Trust and the Furniture History Society.

 I also undertake research and cataloguing for private and institutional clients.
 If you have an artwork that you would like researching, or a project that you would like to discuss, please contact me using the form below.